If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 These three areas show the contrast clearly.

-For sleep, bupropion is activating and can cause insomnia, so it is usually taken earlier in the day.
-Escitalopram is more neutral, and it can disturb sleep or, less often, make some people sleepier.
+For sleep, bupropion is activating and can cause insomnia, so it is usually taken earlier in the day, and the once-daily extended-release form is taken in the morning.
+Escitalopram is more neutral.
+It can disturb sleep or, less often, make some people sleepier, and it can be taken in the morning or evening depending on which way it tilts.

 For weight, both are roughly weight-neutral.
-Bupropion is sometimes linked with mild weight loss.
+Bupropion is sometimes linked with mild weight loss, while escitalopram can be associated with modest gain over the longer term for some people.

 Why a clinician might choose one over the other